neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

         └── sub-001
 ```

-Adding a "ses_names" argument will make the specified sessions for each subject input.
-Similarly, for each subject / session,
+Adding a "ses_names" argument will make the specified sessions for all input subjects.
+Similarly, for each subject or session,
 all data_types will be made.
 The data_type argument can be a single data_type (e.g. "behav"), a list of data_types or "all",
 that will make all data_types.
 Note that in all cases, only data_types that are flagged to use in the configs (e.g. use_behav=True)
 will be made.

-All subject / session names must be prefixed with "sub-" or "ses-" respectively, according to SWC-BIDS.
+All subject or session names must be prefixed with "sub-" or "ses-" respectively, as according to SWC-BIDS.
 If these prefixes
 are not input, they will be automatically added.
-This method will also raise an error the session number already exists,
+This method will also raise an error if the session number already exists,
 and any duplicate inputs will be removed.
 Finally, subject and session names must not contain spaces and should be
 formatted according to SWC-BIDS.
 e.g.